-2020 NOAA/AOML/HRD Hurricane Field Program - IFEX
+2021 NOAA/AOML/HRD Hurricane Field Program - APHEX

-MATURE STAGE EXPERIMENT Flight Pattern Descriptions
+MATURE STAGE EXPERIMENT Flight Pattern Description

-When to Target: Any strength TC (though TCDC signals tend to be stronger in Cat2+ storms); no land restrictions.
+When to Target: Any strength TC (though TCDC signals tend to be stronger in Cat 2+ storms); no land restrictions.
 There are time restrictions for this experiment: optimal sampling should occur shortly after 1200 LST in order to sample a potential diurnal pulse/wave along the axis of the outflow jet.
 If possible, this G-IV pattern should be conducted in coordination with P-3 Pattern 1, P-3 Module 1, or G-IV Pattern 1.

 Pattern: This module is a break-away pattern and can be flown as part of any standard G-IV pattern and/or during ferries to/from the storm.
 This can potentially be flown as a modified ferry to/from another pattern.
 Minimal requirement is one flight along a major outflow axis [e.g., A-B or E-F, inbound or preferably outbound (to maximize tailwinds) to/from the storm, starting ~200 n mi (370 km) from center and following outflow axis for \geq 540 n mi (1000 km), Fig. 3], and one transect across it at large radii [e.g., C-D or H-G respectively, \geq 160 n mi (300 km) ending ~540 n mi (1000 km) from the storm center].
 Back-to-back missions that capture midnight LST and once shortly after 1200 LST are preferred but not required.
+Alternatively, the outflow axis path may be replaced with a constant-radius path from the storm center, with the goal of intersecting the primary outflow jet at large radii, with the corresponding transect leg being one that flies parallel or antiparallel to the outflow jet at large radii, as flown successfully during the 2020 TCDC experiment.

-The outflow jet location will be determined by operational streamlines using the procedure from Merrill (1988 JAS): "All streamlines crossing a circle of 270 n mi (500 km) radius around the hurricane and having an outward component are defined as 'outflow streamlines'.
+The outflow jet location will be determined by operational streamlines using the procedure from Merrill (1988 JAS): "All streamlines crossing a circle of 270 n mi (500 km) radius around the hurricane and having an outward component are defined as outflow streamlines".
 The outflow streamline having the highest wind speed within 810 n mi (1500 km) of the center is designated the 'outflow jet'."
 This jet is most likely to be oriented N/NE from the center of the storm.
 For TC diurnal pulse/wave targets beyond this radius, the ferry to/from the storm can also be used to optimize sampling.